simar1030/Pixelate_Project/README.md

-# Pixelate|Technex'22
+# Pixelate | Technex'22

-This is the code that got us 3rd position in Pixelate-2k22, an image processing event.
+This is the code for Pixelate, an image processing event.

 Pixelate is an event under **TECHNEX**, the annual Techo-Management fest of IIT (BHU) Varanasi.